 Place the mouse directly beside the end of the keyboard.
-When your hand is on the mouse, place your forearm on the desk or on a wrist rest if you find the edge of the desk painful.
+Your forearm should rest on the desk when your hand is on the mouse.
 Try to use the mouse both left-handed and right-handed and change hands regularly.

 Screen